 Deputy Director, National Transportation Security Center

-Frances L. Edwards, MUP, PhD, CEM, is professor and director of the Master of Public Administration program at San José State University.
-She is also Deputy Director of the National Transportation Security Center at the Mineta Transportation Institute of the College of Business.
+Frances L. Edwards, MUP, PhD, CEM, is professor emeritus of political science at San José State University, following 17 years as the Director of the Master of Public Administration program.
+She is Deputy Director of the National Transportation Security Center at the Mineta Transportation Institute.

 In May of 2017, Eric Eidlin joined the City of San Jose as the Station Planning Manager.
 In this role, he is playing a leading role in the City’s efforts to transform Diridon Station into a world-class multimodal hub.